maveniverse/site-001/content/en/docs/njord/migration/_index.md

 Note: if you want to use Central Portal Snapshots feature, then don't forget to first enable these on Portal Web UI.
 Next, in that case you can remove the `njord.snapshotUrl` element, and enjoy "direct deploy" (so Njord does not meddle, or stage snapshots).
 Maven will go directly for Central Portal Snapshot endpoint.
-Any service that supports SNAPSHOT deploy and accepts `maven-deploy-plugin` deploy requests may be left without `njord.snapshotUrl` configuration as in that case that good old deploy plugin can do the job as well, no Njord needed.
+Any service that supports SNAPSHOT deploy and accepts `maven-deploy-plugin` direct file deploy requests may be left without `njord.snapshotUrl` configuration as in that case that good old deploy plugin can do the job as well, no Njord needed.

 ## Setup your project